 The Randy Meisner “One More Song” album was Randy’s second solo album, and it was produced and engineered by Val Garay.
 The album was released Oct.
 1980 and is on the Epic label.
 Jack Tempchin wrote “One More Song”, and the album also includes the hits “Deep Inside My Heart” and “Hearts On Fire”, which were both co-written by Eric Kaz and Randy Meisner.
 Along with the Silverados, special guests on the album were Kim Carnes, Glenn Frey, and Don Henley.
+Several videos are below.
+Marc Eliot, author of “To the Limit: The Untold Story of the Eagles”, wrote a very special tribute to Randy after Randy passed away.
+That Marc Eliot tribute is below on this page.
+There are quite a few photos on this page…some maybe new to people.

 John Kosh was the album designer and art director, and he was also the designer of Randy’s 1978 solo album, 1982 solo album, and the Hotel California album.